 - Relevant resources

-This training is led by Michelle Blake, PZI’s Director of Policy, and Marsha Rakestraw, PZI’s Senior Director of Communications and Outreach.
+This training was led by Michelle Blake, PZI’s Director of Policy, and Marsha Rakestraw, PZI’s Senior Director of Communications and Outreach.

-Our featured special guest is Dr. Barbara J. King, emerita professor of anthropology at William and Mary, and an extensively published science writer and public speaker, who will share some strategies and insights for writing effectively and getting published.
+Our featured special guest was Dr. Barbara J. King, emerita professor of anthropology at William and Mary, and an extensively published science writer and public speaker, who shared some strategies and insights for writing effectively and getting published.

 Read two examples of Barbara’s published letters to the editor:

 Read one of Marsha’s published letters to the editor: